iwita/simple-sw/pkg/runtime/README.md

  Current state's output is NOT transfered to the next state

  The next state gets the same data as the current state got

+### Inject state:

+ Current state's output is the next state's input, so we have to be strict with arguments' "tuning" in the workflow.yaml

+ StateData filters also implemented here